 Our primary development efforts over the last few years have been focused on diagnostic products including our now-approved Lymphoseek product, as well as more recently on our other pipeline programs, including NAV4694, NAV5001, and our Manocept platform.
 In May 2014, the Board of Directors made the decision to refocus the Company's resources to better align the funding of our pipeline programs with the expected growth in Lymphoseek revenue.
 This realignment has primarily involved reducing our near-term support for our two neurological product candidates, NAV4694 and NAV5001.
 In April 2015, the Company entered into an agreement with Alseres to terminate the NAV5001 sub-license agreement.
-We continue to seek partnership or divestiture for NAV4694.
+The Company is currently engaged in discussions related to the potential partnering or divestiture of NAV4694.

 Navidea remains committed to realizing the full potential of Lymphoseek.
-We have deployed our own field sales force and are implementing a new strategy to accelerate the strong growth of this product.
+We have deployed our own field sales force and are implementing a new strategy to accelerate the strong year-over-year growth of this product.
 The Company believes that the resources being devoted to drive Lymphoseek sales will lead to positive cash flows and profitability.
 We are focused on expanding the market for Lymphoseek in all relevant markets.